mail2tvskc/eks-airflow/README.md

 ## Turn off EKS cluster
-{: .alert .alert-danger}
+> **⚠ WARNING: Your cluster will be turned off if you follow this steps.**

-If you want to turn off the instances go to Amazon's web console -> EC2 -> Autoscaling group and edit the configuration, setting up 0 instances for 'Desired capacity' and 'Minimum capacity' fields.
+If you want to turn off the instances go to Amazon's web console -> EC2 -> Autoscaling group and edit the configuration, setting up **0** instances for 'Desired capacity' and 'Minimum capacity' fields.